You are here

 Assistant Professor of Romance Studies

 Shawn McDaniel (Ph.D.
 The Graduate Center, CUNY) is Assistant Professor of Romance Studies and the Emerson-Krapels Faculty Fellow.
-He also affiliated with the Latina/o Studies and the Latin American Studies Programs at Cornell.
+He is also affiliated with the Latina/o Studies and the Latin American Studies Programs at Cornell.

 Intersecting Caribbean, Latin American, and Latinx literary and cultural studies, his current research explores subjectivity, aesthetics, race, sexuality, and dissidence in print and visual cultures of the Americas from the 19th century to the present, especially in and in-between New York, Havana, and Montevideo.